 The Program also seeks to provide faculty with a community of educators with, and from whom they can learn.
 We utilize our internal resources in the form of our talented faculty educators who share their expertise with colleagues, and provide a central infrastructure for faculty development across the division and our clinical departments.

 We would appreciate feedback on your educational needs.
 Please complete this quick survey to let us know what topics you would most like to see addressed.

 Please continue to check back for updated information on our 2018-2019 programs.
-Registration information for the below sessions will be available in the fall.

 |Core Series: Clinical Teaching||Point-of-Care Bedside Teaching Techniques||

 |Core Series: Teaching the Challenging Learner||The Difficult Learner: Recognition, Reporting and Remediation||

 February 11, 2019

 |Core Series: Evaluation and Effective Feedback||Providing Effective Feedback on Interprofessional Communication Skills of Residents and Medical Students||